A nēnē in its natural habitat

 First Western Documentation

-Nēnē population first recorded during Captain Cook's arrival in Hawaii.
+Nēnē population first recorded during Captain Cook's arrival in Hawaii, with an estimated 25,000 individuals.

 1900-1949